Skip to main content

 Cloud Network Engineer

-When you create a VNet in Azure or a VPC in AWS you have to allocate a CIDR range from which you subnets will be allocated.
-There are some nuances between the different service providers as you try to expand your networks which can lead to some challenges.
-Knowing the different rules from the start can help you plan your CIDR ranges appropriately.
-We'll start with what's the same across AWS and Azure and then look at the differences.
+When you create a VNet in Azure or a VPC in AWS, you need to allocate a CIDR range for your subnets.
+There are key differences between these cloud providers when expanding networks, which can create challenges.
+Knowing these rules from the start helps you plan your CIDR ranges better.
+I'll start with what's similar across AWS and Azure, then look at the differences.

 Simon Painter

-Cloud Network Architect
+Cloud Network Architect - Microsoft MVP

 There seems to be an obsession over on Reddit about the Mandela Effect which was named after a collective but strongly held false memory that the eponymous Nelson Mandela had died in prison in the '80s.
 It seems that our minds can play tricks on us and sometimes things which we clearly remember turn out to be a shared fantasy.
 I feel a little like this about those weird two weeks in about April 2021, in midst of the 'rona years, where everyone on LinkedIn got Aviatrix certification for free and then shared it with their contacts so that they too could benefit from a free certification in an emerging technology vendor's product.
-The reason I am not sure if it's a Mandela Effect is that I don't really think I have heard of anyone since who has actually used that certification for anything other than to pad out their Credly.
+The reason I'm not sure if it's a Mandela Effect is that I don't really think I've heard of anyone since who has actually used that certification for anything other than to pad out their Credly.

 The prefix limit in Azure Route Server and how it's counted